 Chloe (זיסל) Piazza is a PhD student at UC Berkeley.
 They study Talmud, Yiddish literature, and queer theory.
 Their research has gone in many directions, including looking at queer time and inheritance in the Talmud and in Yiddish women’s poetry, and exploring the history of Jewish and Yiddish burlesque and minstrelsy while simultaneously creating a Jewish drag act.
 Chloe is a Yiddish translator of radical feminist and communist texts and teaches beginning Yiddish at the Workmen’s Circle.
 They are currently working on a project to compile resources for more accessible and less offensive Yiddish language teaching.

 Earnest Vener is a trans Jewish educator in the Boston area.
-He teaches 2nd and 3rd grade at Temple Beth Shalom.
+He is in the incoming Director of Congregational Learning at Congregation Dorshei Tzedek in Newton, MA.
 Earnest is passionate about Jewish storytelling, talmud study, and mentorship.
 Earnest received an M.A. in Jewish Studies at the Graduate Theological Union and a B.A. in Near Eastern Studies at UC Berkeley.
 Prior to moving East, Earnest ran an outdoor Jewish religious school in the Oakland Redwoods.
-Earnest is recently engaged to Emma Price and they enjoy snuggling with their two cats, studying Torah, playing board games, and working to build a more equitable world.
+Earnest is engaged to Emma Price and they enjoy snuggling with their two cats, studying Torah, playing board games, and working to build a more equitable world.

 Elaina Marshalek loves studying Talmud, and likes to color code her daf in full rainbow.
 She recently returned from studying for a year at Yeshivat Hadar in New York, where she taught Talmud out of her living room in Brooklyn.
 She is excited to continue experimenting with “lay teaching” with SVARA, and to help support the vibrant learning community in her forever home of the Bay Area.
 When she’s not studying, Elaina works as Director of Strategy for UCSF Health.